Enriching Yoga Retreat & Hiking in Vietnam 2026

 • Travel insurance (medical and trip cancellation) is mandatory to protect you from unforeseen emergencies.

-• Transfer from Hanoi International Airport (Noi Bai) to the Hotel in the city center cost 10-15 USD
+• Transfer from Hanoi International Airport (Noi Bai) to the Hotel in the city center with a taxi costs 10-15 USD

 Additional Information: